IN THIS ARTICLE

 In addition to the tools used by data analysts (like Python or R), MAs also use Google Analytics, online advertising, and CRM tools.

-The average marketing analyst salary starts at $59,400 and can go up to $122,000 depending on experience level.
+The average marketing analyst salary starts at $59,400 and can go up to the highest-paying level of $122,000 depending on experience level.
 This role can also progress to becoming a senior analyst, a marketing consultant, or a strategist with a higher pay package.

 Data Analyst Salaries by Industry